practicalli/spacemacs/docs/install-spacemacs/index.md

     To use a different font when using the [:fontawesome-brands-github: practicalli/spacemacs-config](https://github.com/practicalli/spacemacs-config), edit `init.el` and update the value for `dotspacemacs-default-font` to a name of a font on your system.

+## Emacs Packages

+Spacemacs automatically downloads and compiles Emacs packages when Emacs is run.

+If Emacs supports native compilation, then the compilation process can take longer, although Emacs should run many tasks faster or more efficiently.

+++spc++ ++"a"++ ++"p"++ opens `proced` showing active Emacs processes, such as native compilation

 ## Icon Fonts

 [:fontawesome-brands-github: practicalli/spacemacs-config](https://github.com/practicalli/spacemacs-config){target=_blank} configuration uses the modern looking doom modeline theme, which requires fonts icons.

 Once Spacemacs is running, issue the following commands to install a wide range of fonts.

 - `SPC SPC all-the-icons-install-fonts`
 - `SPC SPC nerd-icons-install-fonts`

 ++spc++ ++"q"++ ++"r"++ to restart Spacemacs and see the finished results